hansliss/tcpproxy/README.md

   session and endpoints involved.
 - `copy_message()` retries short writes, mirrors traffic to disk, and notifies the observer before forwarding bytes to the peer.
+- Supplying `-p` records the daemon PID to a file that is automatically removed on graceful exit and when systemd sends termination signals.
 - The observer buffers per-direction fragments until complete bracketed payloads are reconstructed.
 Events contain the timestamp, direction, source IP, connection identifier, and payload, and they can be routed to multiple